ncimino/mortgage/README.md

 == Mortgage Calculator (eContriver style)

-This application will be a mortgage calculator that you can can track your payments with and see live action potential changes.
+The difference with this calculator is it enables you to track your actual payments and see live action potentials.